-My son’s friend gave him some very sweet salt dough ornaments for Christmas and that inspired a similar project.
-Since air dry clay comes ready to use, it is great to start your project right away.
+My son’s friend gave him some very sweet salt dough ornaments for Christmas and that inspired this project.
+You can use these hearts as hanging decorations or gift tags.

 This post contains affiliate links.
 Feel free to read our disclaimer policy.